 Adaption of the AreaChange entity to model a change of each possible property of an Area.

 This chapter provided an analysis of the data model and the implementation developed in the previous chapter.
-The main problem with the current state of the application is that it does not support any kind of ways to cope the inherent problem of uncertainty and disagreement in history.
-For of the shortcomings from the evaluation design solutions for the user interface of HistoGlobe were developed and integrated into the Hivent Model.
+The main problem with the current state of the application is that it does not support any way to cope with the inherent problem of uncertainty and disagreement in history.
+Four of the shortcomings from the evaluation design solutions for the user interface of HistoGlobe were developed and integrated into the Hivent Model.
 The final chapter of this thesis summarizes the achievements of this and the previous chapter, embeds the work into the current state-of-the-art and concludes the thesis as a whole.

 Chapter 5